naofumi/apache/README.md

 ## CGI performance

-SSI and CGI have a measurable impact on performance, but it is not a significant issue on today's hardware for most traffic levels as demostrated below.
+SSI and CGI have a measurable impact on performance, but it is not a significant issue on today's hardware for most traffic levels as demonstrated below.

 ```shell
 # All tests performed with 100 requests (-n) and a concurrency of 20 (-c)